 APAC colocation market hits US$9b; Equinix, Digital Realty retain global leadership

-The Asia Pacific data centre colocation market netted nearly US$9 billion in the third quarter of 2016, according to a new report which says growing interest in Asia is expected over the next 12 to 24 months.
+The Asia Pacific data center colocation market netted nearly US$9 billion in the third quarter of 2016, according to a new report which says growing interest in Asia is expected over the next 12 to 24 months.

 451 Research says global colocation and wholesale market’s annualised revenue hit $28.9 billion for the quarter, with 42% of that generated in North America, and 31% in Asia Pacific.